Advanced learner's dictionary: Printed

-Macmillan recently announced that the dictionary would no longer be available in print.
-So there are four popular learner's dictionaries for British English that are available in print (Merriam-Webster's aims for American English).
+The Macmillan dictionary is no longer being maintained: it went online-only in the 2010s and shut down entirely in 2023.
+So there are four popular learner's dictionaries for British English that are still active, while Merriam-Webster's aims for American English in particular.

 Online

 Online dictionary resources provide attractive support to advanced learners.
 The Open Dictionary of English is specifically designed to serve as a learner's dictionary.
 Visitors can register for free, adaptive tutoring, which seamlessly integrates with the dictionary.